natebragg/bankroll/README.md

     stack build

-Ratl can then be run:
+Bankroll can then be run:

+    stack exec bankroll examples/lemonade/lemonade.mps

+The frontend defaults to CLP, but can use CBC as such:

-    stack exec bankroll examples/lemonade.mps
+    stack exec bankroll -- -s Cbc examples/lemonade/lemonade.mps